Historical and Commemorative

 technique that has produced the finest in medallic art.
 Almost all of the

 great medals of the Renaissance period were made by casting.
+Video of Medal Casting (Frick Collection) THE RENAISSANCE OF THE CAST MEDAL IN NINETEENTH

-CENTURY FRANCE The medal as we know it today had its origins in the Italian Renaissance with the circular bronze commemorative portraits produced by Pisanello (c.
-1395-1455) during the mid-fifteenth century.
+CENTURY FRANCE The medal as we know it today had its origins in the Italian Renaissance with the circular bronze commemorative portraits produced by Pisanello (c.1395-1455) during the mid-fifteenth century.
 Medals are often viewed in a numismatic context because they share certain obvious characteristics with coins.
 Both are round, made of metal, and exhibit a portrait on the front (obverse) and an allegorical or narrative scene relating to that portrait on the back (reverse).
 In general, coins are produced in great numbers by a central political authority and are meant to circulate socially as a medium of exchange.
 Medals, however, have no intrinsic value.
 They are produced for many purposes: to celebrate famous people, to mark important social or political events, or to memorialize personal milestones, such as births, marriages and deaths.
 Until the seventeenth century, medals were often used as articles of personal adornment, attached to clothing or worn around the neck.
 As intimate sculpture in a double-sided relief format, medals have always been something to hold and turn in the hand--personal objects for aesthetic and intellectual contemplation.
 A medal can either be struck or cast--techniques developed in the classical world and perfected during the Italian Renaissance.
 The process of striking consists first of the preparation of the desired images on two dies followed by the impression by force of these dies onto a prepared metal blank.
 In antiquity and throughout the Middle Ages this force was provided by the simple act of hammering.
 The invention of the screw press in early sixteenth century Italy enabled medals to be struck with greater speed and control.
 The result is an object sharply and precisely defined, but often rather dry and lacking in sculptural elegance.
 Not surprisingly, striking was, and is today, the method utilized for mass production of both coins and medals.
 Casting requires the preparation of two original uniface models--the obverse and reverse--in wax, plaster, or less commonly, wood or stone.
 These models are utilized to create negative molds in a soft material such as terracotta or gesso.
 Once the molds have dried, they are fitted together leaving channels into which the molten metal is poured.
 After cooling, the medal in its raw state is removed from the mold.
 At this stage a careful hand finishing is required which includes filing, chasing, and often the application of chemically based patinations and thin coats of lacquer.
 The final result is a unique work of art, with examples of the same medal exhibiting subtle variations in color and surface detail.
 The earliest medals in sixteenth century France were produced by goldsmiths working in a style which combined the native Gothic heraldic tradition with an obvious awareness of Italian Renaissance portraiture.
 From the outset, the production of medals in France was highly dependent on the patronage of the crown.
 This may be viewed in comparison to the early history of the medal in Italy, where artists relied more on the commands of private patrons, resulting in the possibility of greater artistic freedom.
 The invitations extended by François I (1494-1547) to Italian artists and craftsmen, among them Benvenuto Cellini and the aged Leonardo, to help embellish his court at Fontainebleau demonstrate the lure that Italian aesthetic innovation had in France.
 In 1572 during the reign of Charles IX, Germain Pilon (c.
 1525-1590), the greatest sculptor of the French Renaissance was named to the newly created post of Controleur général des effigies.
 Pilon, who created some of the most beautiful cast medallic portraits of this period, was given the responsibility for producing the models from which coins and officially commissioned medals were struck.
 This beginning of centralized control over the striking of coins and medals was further reinforced when, during the reign of Henri IV, Guillaume Dupré (c.
 1576-1643) was appointed Controleur des poinçons et effigies pour les monnaies and allowed to establish his foundry and presses under Royal protection in the Gallery of the Louvre.
 Dupré created some sixty cast medals during his career, aesthetically comparable to the finest works of the Italian Renaissance and technically unparalleled.
 It is significant to note that Dupré produced the last important corpus of cast medals in France until the nineteenth century.
 While Dupré elevated the status of the French medal, it was Jean Warin (1596-1672) who transformed this art form into one devoted almost entirely to the glory of the state.
 Warin, named controleur général in 1647, had accumulated by mid-century sufficient political authority to effectively monopolize the striking of coins and medals at the French mint.
 In 1663 Jean-Baptiste Colbert (1619-1683), the secretary of state for Louis XIV, formed the Académies des inscriptions et belles lettres to impose centralized control over the arts as a way of increasing the power of government.
 Under Warin's influence, the concerns of the Academy rapidly evolved into the supervision and production of the The Medallic Histories of Louis XIV; that is, to the creation of what was, in effect, medallic propaganda celebrating the glories of the reign of Louis XIV and the superiority of French culture and technology.
 This process was so strictly controlled that medallists lost the right to execute their own designs and instead, were reduced to copying Academy-approved drawings produced by artists, such as Antoine Coypel and Sebastian LeClerc.
 The Medallic Histories of Louis XIV was responsible for eighty-five separate obverse portraits of the Sun King and some three hundred allegorical reverses celebrating the achievements of his reign.
 By the beginning of the eighteenth century, French medals

 had been exported throughout Europe and were enormously influential.
 These